secretstartups/handbook/business-technology/data-team/platform/pipelines/index.html.md

 ## Service ping

 Service Ping is a method for GitLab Inc to collect usage data about a given GitLab instance.
-More information about `Service ping` (formerly known as `Usage ping`) from a Product perspective, should be found **[here](https://about.gitlab.com/handbook/customer-success/tam/usage-ping-faq/)**.
+More information about `Service ping` (formerly known as `Service ping`) from a Product perspective, should be found **[here](https://about.gitlab.com/handbook/customer-success/tam/service-ping-faq/)**.
 Comprehensive guide with rich documentation is exposed in [Service Ping Guide](https://docs.gitlab.com/ee/development/service_ping/).

 Service ping has two major varieties:
 - Self-Managed Service Ping